datanav/docs/configuration.rst

    * - ``authentication``
      - String
-     - What kind of authentication protocol to use when ``username`` is set.
-The default is basic authentication.
+     - What kind of authentication protocol to use.
+Note that authentication is opt-in only and the default is no authentication.
+No authentication set means means any ``username`` or ``password`` set will be ignored.
+       Allowed values is either "basic" or "digest".
-     - "basic"
+     -
      -

 Example configuration